daviemakz/risen-js-docs/docs/apiinstance.md

 ### `startServer`

-After you have configured your server you use this method to start the server.
+After you have configured your framework you use this method to start the server.
 This method does nothing if you are in the `client` mode.

 Ensure you have finished the configuration before starting the Risen.JS framework.